ECS509 PhD Econometrics II

-This is the second of two courses in econometrics in the PhD program in economics.
-The goal of the courses is to make students familiar with econometric techniques at an advanced level.
+This is the second of the two courses in econometrics in the PhD specialization in economics.
+The goal of the course is to make students familiar with econometric techniques at an advanced level.
 The course provides a deeper understanding of modern econometric methods that are applied in many fields of economics.
 The course also puts strong emphasis on practical empirical exercises.
 The students train at critically assessing studies, but also in doing advanced empirical studies with data that are provided in class.
-We cover inference and identification with method of moments, maximum likelihood, panel data models, identification and natural experiments, applied instrumental variables, differences in differences and regression discontinuities.
-We also cover some further econometric topics such as choice models, measurement error and missing data, dependent data, limited dependent variables, and computer literacy.
+We cover identification, randomization, causal inference, instrumental variables, difference-in-differences, regression discontinuity, and matching methods.
+We also cover a number of more specialized applied topics such as bad controls, measurement error, and clustering.
+Lastly, we will study applications on topics like market power, education, and sustainability.

 Upon completion of the course, the students will be able to:

-- Identify and understand the standard identification strategies in research papers
+- Identify and discuss the standard identification strategies in research papers

 - Calculate standard estimators and corresponding standard errors